backendiain/udemy-create-game-loop-using-c-sdl-pong/README.md

 * `up` - Moves the right paddle up
 * `down` - Moves the right paddle down

-The winner is the first to score 9 points because double digits is extremely taxing on modern hardware.
+The winner is the first to score 10 points because double digits is extremely taxing on modern hardware.

 ### Downloading
-Check out the Releases tab and just download whatever is latest.
+Check out the [Releases](https://github.com/backendiain/udemy-create-game-loop-using-c-sdl-pong/releases) tab and just download whatever is latest.

 I highly doubt there's going to be many people looking at this so I'll just stick up the Windows builds.